YuTian315/starter-hugo-academic/content/publication/example2/index.md

 ---
-title: "DWT-CV: Dense weight transfer-based cross validation strategy for model selection in biomedical data analysis"
+title: 'DWT-CV: Dense weight transfer-based cross validation strategy for model selection in biomedical data analysis'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here